broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-quickstart.md

 The following files are stored in the workspace Google bucket and links to the files are written to the `sample_set` data table:

-- Sharded joint VCF files and index files
+- Sharded joint VCF files, index files, the interval lists for each sharded VCF, and a list of the sample names included in the callset.
 - Size of output VCF files in MB
 - Manifest file containing the destinations and sizes in B of the output sharded joint VCF and index files